How to Navigate the Acting Industry: Essential Career Advice and Guidance for Actors

 If you're just starting in the industry, including work while training is okay.
 We all have to start somewhere, and showing a clear progression is what counts most with a CV.
 Once you start gaining professional credits, you can slowly start to remove any in-training ones.

 Top tip: If you specialise in more than one area, have multiple resumes.
-For example, one for voiceover and motion capture and one for television and film.
+For example, one is for voiceover and motion capture, and the other is for television and film.

 2. Actor Cover Letter Tips